Subject: Oven Browned Potatoes - To Parboil or Not

 --------

-agree, the potato is fluffier,and with a crisp oven baked skin is damn
+I sometimes parboil the root vegetables Wayne.
+Particularly if time is short and the said vegetables are just out of the refrigerator.
+I agree, the potato is fluffier,and with a crisp oven baked skin is damn good!

-From: MoM <mpeagramNOSPAM[at]gmail.com>
+From: MoM (mpeagramNOSPAM at gmail.com)

 Date: Wed, 31 Aug 2005 10:00:21 -0400